alexabbott/firebase-cms/README.md

-# FirebaseCms
+# FirebaseCMS

-A basic CMS + Front End theme built with Angular 4 (Angular CLI) and AngularFire2.
-Manage pages, blog posts, navigation, themes and users with this tool.
+A CMS and E-commerce platform with a Front End theme built with Angular 4 (Angular CLI) and AngularFire2.
+Manage pages, blog posts, products, orders, customers, carts, navigation, themes and admins with this tool.

 ## Installation